 Note: In the years when St. Patrick’s Day falls on a Sunday or during Holy Week, the Almanac keeps it there and treats it as a secular holiday only.
 Churches may transfer this to another date, however, for the feast day.
 Or, cities may change their official celebration date.

-St. Patrick was patron saint and national apostle of Ireland who is credited with successfully bringing Christianity to Ireland.
+Saint Patrick is the patron saint and national apostle of Ireland.
+He is credited with successfully spreading Christianity throughout Ireland—hence the Christian celebration of his life and name.

-Was there really a St. Patrick?
 Definitely.
-Did he really drive the snakes out of Ireland?
-Probably not, since snakes weren’t native to Ireland.
+However, there are many legends about him that mix with the truth.
+Did he play a large role in spreading Christianity to Ireland?
+Yes, absolutely.
+Did he really drive all the snakes out of Ireland?
+Probably not, since snakes weren’t native to Ireland to begin with.

 A stained glass recreation of St. Patrick holding a shamrock, found in Junction City, Ohio.
 Photo by Nheyob/Wikimedia Commons.

-We wear a shamrock on St. Patrick’s Day because, legend says, St. Patrick used its three leaves to explain the Holy Trinity.
+We wear a shamrock on St. Patrick’s Day because, legend says, St. Patrick used its three leaves to explain the Holy Trinity in his teachings.
 (The Trinity is the Father, the Son, and the Spirit as three divine persons who are one divine being [God].)
 The truth of the St. Patrick legend, however, is in question, as there is no direct record that the saint actually used the shamrock as a teaching tool.

 Note: The symbol of St. Patrick is a three-leaf shamrock, not a four-leaf clover.
 However, long before the shamrock became associated with St. Patrick’s Day, the four-leaf clover was regarded by ancient Celts as a charm against evil spirits.
 In the early 1900s, O. H. Benson, an Iowa school superintendent, came up with the idea of using a clover as the emblem for a newly founded agricultural club for children in his area.
 In 1911, the four-leaf clover was chosen as the emblem for the national club program, later named 4-H.